Aequivinius/age_mentions/readme.md

 * son, daughter, grandson, daughter-in-law, nephew
 * boy (depending on how it's used)
 * aunt
-* mother, father, dad, parents, mama, grandma, grandfather, grandpa (not 'the mother of all chest pains')
+* mother, father, dad, daddy, parents, mama, grandma, grandfather, grandpa (not 'the mother of all chest pains')
 * little boy, wee girl
-* young woman, I'm old, in my younger days
+* young woman, I'm old, in my younger days, at a young age, elderly lady
-* young, elderly (but not 'too young'), greater chronological age
+* young, elderly (but not 'too young'), greater chronological age, not young anymore
 * older Angel (but not 'my older sister')
 * age out of school, a month after I graduated college, when I was in college, early college years, straight out of high-school, headed into college, entering college, back to college (but not 'want to go back to school'), third grade, after they graduate, about to graduate from university
 * menopause